domo-ph/domoph/ai-assistant-parameters.md

 - "Staff communication issues" → suggest createTask for training/meeting
 - "Salary concerns" → suggest calculatePayroll or fetchStaffList
 - "Household organization" → suggest createTask for household management
+- "Any deliveries today" → suggest fetchUpdates with category 'natanggap'
+- "How are the kids" → suggest fetchUpdates with category 'alaga'
+- "Need supplies" → suggest fetchUpdates with category 'bilihin'

 ### 3. PROACTIVE FUNCTION RECOMMENDATIONS:
 - For guidance requests, suggest relevant functions that could help
 - Provide advice AND suggest next steps using available functions
-- Use actual function names from the registry (createTask, createLeaveRequest, etc.)
+- Use actual function names from the registry (createTask, createLeaveRequest, fetchUpdates, etc.)
 - For guidance requests, set intent to null and provide advice with function suggestions in response

 ### 4. KEYWORD-BASED FUNCTION MAPPING: